spakai/index_search/README.txt

-**Motivation
+##Motivation
-I've always wanted to understand how basic indexing work in Oracle - there are two main indexes BTree and Hash.
-BTree allows us to to search for substring of the key while Hash only allows us to search for an exact match.
+I've always wanted to understand how basic indexing work in Oracle There are two main indexes BTree and Hash.
+BTree allows us to to search for substring of the key select * from test where name like ="A%";

+while Hash only allows us to search for an exact match. select * from test where name = "ABC";

+##Code design